PolymathNetwork/Polymath-Tests/README.md

 The following environment variables are required for the tests to work:

-- METAMASK_SECRET: Your Metamask secret
+- TEST_MM_SECRET: Your Metamask secret
-- METAMASK_PASSWORD: Your Metamask password
+- TEST_MM_PASSWORD: Your Metamask password
-- METAMASK_ACCOUNT_NUMBER: Optional.
+- TEST_MM_ACCOUNT_NUMBER: Optional.
 Indicates which account number from Metamask to use

 The following are required for the email-related tests to work:

-- EMAIL_USER: Your email user
+- TEST_EMAIL_USER: Your email user
-- EMAIL_PASSWORD: Your email password (you need to activate the set your account to allow weak security applications) or an application password
+- TEST_EMAIL_PASSWORD: Your email password (you need to activate the set your account to allow weak security applications) or an application password

 Supported domains are gmail.com and outlook.com.